Fig 1: Free Rig. Hook, bead and weight running on the line; plus lure of your choice. In this case a Berkeley Havoc Twintail Grub

 I fish mine on braid with a fluorocarbon leader.
 I generally use a long leader when fishing for wrasse as it provides more abrasion resistance, so I have no concerns that a leader knot might impede the separation between lure and weight, but if I was fishing for perch in shallower, less snaggy water I might fish fluorocarbon straight through.
 I also fish a bead between weight and lure as I don't think it makes much difference, but does protect the knot from the weight.
 That's it.
 Quite simple really.

-One important thing to remember is different lures once the weight has hit the bottom, react in their own individual way.
+One important thing to remember once the weight has hit the bottom different lures react in their own individual way.
 Some might spiral down, others dart to the side or some flutter.
 To be honest I know flukes will veer off to the side and bug style lures will sort of spiral or flutter down, whereas a lure such as a rage tail craw will sink slowly with it claws rippling slightly.
 Use your imagination or better still fish somewhere where you can see what's going on.
 Secondly depending on the depth and distance you are fishing at you will have more or less slack line between weight and rod tip.
 Once that weight has hit the bottom slowly wind in the slack without moving the lure.
 Wait a while before starting to inch the lure towards the weight.
 Very often fish will take your bait as the lure sinks or before you start moving it.
 Watch that line carefully for any sign of this.
 You can then either pop the rig back off the bottom to once again separate lure and weight, fish it as a texas rig or maybe a combination of both.

 Below is a video where I use a Free Rig to catch a nice wrasse on a difficult winters day.